shashkat/Gene-Expression-Prediction-Using-Deep-Neural-Network/notes.md

 So, I can try that next- see what are the tools and how many of those can be run on my pc and if there is a pseudo-aligner type thing for ATACseq data too.

+Another thing I can do is add small steps in the RNA pipeline only and add them to the Nextflow pipeline.
+One example could be just unzipping the fastq files before the Kallisto quantification.